Why You Should Create a Prototype for Your Small Business

 What Is Prototyping?

 Before you can determine whether your business needs to develop a prototype, you have to know what prototyping is.
-In general, prototyping is simply the creation of a functional version of your product that can be used in real-world scenarios that invites reviews, tests and feedback before you officially introduce your product to the market.
+In general, prototyping is simply the creation of a functional version of your product that can be used in real-world scenarios that invite reviews, tests, and feedback before you officially introduce your product to the market.

 Prototypes come in all shapes and sizes in almost every kind of industry.
 Companies that create everything from tech gadgets to hair products to musical instruments to baked goods can develop a prototype that is then evaluated by a person or group who either represent the ideal customer or have an expertise in the product’s industry.